-A rigid cystoscopy is usually performed under general or spinal anaesthetic.
+A rigid cystoscopy is performed under general or spinal anaesthetic in a hospital.

-We pass a telescope through the urethra into the bladder.
-Once the telescope is in the bladder, we fill the bladder with sterile water and inspect the bladder.
+We pass a telescope through your urethra into the bladder.
+Once the telescope is in your bladder, we fill your bladder with sterile water and inspect your bladder.

 If required, during the cystoscopy we can: